Dr. David Marcantel’s beloved mother, Rebecca Marcantel.

 Bridget Mahoney Jenkins

-Meet Bridget Marley (Mahoney) Jenkins who is a Superhero 5K Honoree.
 Bridget was a 48-year-old wife and mother of two, an active community participant, and a beloved friend to many.
-She died peacefully on December 30, 2014, at her home in North Hampton, N.H., surrounded by her loving family after a 15-month battle with ovarian cancer.
+She died peacefully on December 30, 2014, surrounded by her family after a 15-month battle with ovarian cancer.

 “Bridgey was always thinking about other people, picking out cards throughout the year or shopping for them when something reminded her of them,” said John Jenkins.
-“She was very thought full and she loved and cared for everyone.”
+“She was very thoughtful and loved and cared for everyone.”

 Michelle may have lost her battle with cancer, but her spirit is still very much alive within those of us who were fortunate enough to have known her.